wuciawe/wuciawe.github.io/_posts/2014-10-02-types-in-scala.md

 ## Trait and Type Linearization

 The `trait` is something like the `interface` in Java, but has differences.
 The `trait` in Scala can have something like `field` in
 Java which is not allowed in Java for `interface`.
-Since the functions in Scala are first class citizens as well as values, then it will be common for `trait` to contain both functions and values.(??? oops, maybe this is a mistake, methods are different from functions, and there are also something like function literals and function values, there will be some post about these.)
+So `trait` can contain both members and methods, just like normal `class` does.
+Unlike `class`, the `trait` can not have constructors, see blow for details.

 Like that in Java, you can extends only one base class but with multiple traits in Scala.
-Thanks to the `type linearization`, you will meet the `diamond problem` in Scala.
+Thanks to the `type linearization`, you will not meet the `diamond problem` in Scala.
 The `diamond problem` is the problem that we are not sure what we want to refer to in multiple inheritance, for example:

-If type A defines a method commonMethod(), and type B and type C both inherit type A and override the commonMethod(), and then type D extends both B and C, which version of commonMethod() will super.commonMethod() really call?
+If type A defines a method `commonMethod()`, and type B and type C both inherit type A and override the `commonMethod()`, and then type D extends both B and C, which version of `commonMethod()` will `super.commonMethod()` really call?

 With `type linearization`, there will be no such kind of ambiguity.
 It works as follows: